fiberplane/fp-bindgen/README.md

 }
 ```

-In this example, `MyStruct` has a double duty: it acts both as a type definition for the protocol
+In this example, `MyStruct` has a double function: it acts both as a type definition for the
-(through `fp-bindgen`'s `Serializable` trait), which can still be used for generating a TypeScript
+protocol (through `fp-bindgen`'s `Serializable` trait), which can still be used for generating a
-type definition, for instance. _And_ it acts as a type that can be directly used by the Rust Wasmer
+TypeScript type definition, for instance. _And_ it acts as a type that can be directly used by the
-runtime, under the assumption the runtime can import it from `my_crate::prelude`.
+Rust Wasmer runtime, under the assumption the runtime can import it from `my_crate::prelude`.

 Please note that in this case, you do have a bigger responsibility to make sure the definition
 fulfills the requirements of the code generator, hence why Serde's trait derives and annotations